 Although the Scottish Golf with Whisky Vacation could support Luxury, Premier and Affordable options, both Craigellache and Carnoustie hotels are a bit locked in for lack of alternatives and would be considered ‘premier’.
 The logical hotel to use in Edinburgh for access to the Scotch Whisky Experience is also premier standard, so this is the sector which we think is more likely to characterise the trip

 By definition, the Scottish Golf with Whisky Vacation already has non-golf activity hard baked into its DNA.
 One of the big bonuses however is that it opens up the highlands to include Culloden, Loch Ness, and Urquhart Castle.
-This trio are all ‘A’ list and very credible
+This trio are all ‘A’ list and very credible.
+The combinations are quite good

 We’ll likely pass through St Andrews but the ‘auld grey toon’ is a legitimate point of interest regardless of golf.
 The ruined old castle and cathedral are natural focus points, whereas the town also possesses aesthetic charisma and history.